Scruffydrew/Forza-Horizon-5-Auction-House-Sniper/README.md

 Step 5:

   Run the program and click back into Forza Horizon 5, and move your curson somewhere where it wont be able to select anything on screen, this can be somewhere on a second monitor   (if you have one) or a good place to move it to is the top left hand corner of your screen.

+  **At all times you must be clicked into Forza Horizon 5 otherwise the program will not work as it just simulates keyboard presses to create a sort of macro that is able to make decisions on what it should do based on what it can see on your screen**